An Alaskan serial adventure in IT...

 Inservice was a fancy word schools used to describe adults spending time learning stuff.
 Palin wondered, not for the first time, what it must be like to work in a field where learning new things every day wasn’t, as grandpa used to say, part-and-parcel.

 “Each Lead runs a dynamic matrix-style team”—Gerry’s voice faded as his tour strolled down the hallway—“that may, depending on project, include any number of specialists.
-Oh, and on your left is the division manager’s lounge.
+Oh, and on your left is the executive lounge.
 Notice the new coffee maker, part of the FY36…”

 It used to be Palin traveled enough he could schedule trips while fancy people like The Board and The Statewide School Administrators Council were visiting the office.
 On trips, especially to rural Alaska, he avoided any of that pomp and circumstance.
 On trips he rode in float planes and on the back of Sam’s uncle’s cousin’s snow machine.
 On trips he made decisions on his own, and wore sensible shoes.
 But over the years, as GACIS grew, there were fewer trips and more and more fancy people in the office.